-This qualification reflects the role of individuals who use sound knowledge of industry operations and a broad range of managerial skills to coordinate hospitality operations.
-They operate independently, have responsibility for others and make a range of operational business decisions
+This qualification reflects the role of highly skilled senior managers who use a broad range of hospitality skills combined with specialised managerial skills and substantial knowledge of industry to coordinate hospitality operations.
+They operate with significant autonomy and are responsible for making strategic business management decisions.

 (Those students who do not meet the minimum English requirement will need to package this program with an English Course before proceeding to this qualification).

 2022: 10/01, 11/04